Man City star Bronze joins Rashford and Alexander-Arnold in social media campaign to stamp out online hate | Goal.com

 A 20-strong ‘squad’ - managed by Rio Ferdinand and Karen Carney and including the likes of Marcus Rashford, Gareth Bale, Trent Alexander-Arnold, Andy Robertson and Jordan Henderson - will draw on their own experiences to raise awareness, educate social media users and drive support for change.

-“It wasn’t a difficult decision for me to be, I'd rather stand for something than for nothing,” Bronze says about joining the team.
+“It wasn’t a difficult decision for me to be involved, I'd rather stand for something than for nothing,” Bronze says about joining the team.

 “Being an older player, more well-known, more self-assured in the place I am in my career, I know that I need to stand up.
 I've always been raised by my parents, my family to stand up for the right thing and do the right thing, morally, so campaigns like this, where we stand up against online abuse.